-Step 1: If using poblano peppers, cut them in half lengthwise, and scrape out the seeds.
+Step 1: Cut the peppers in half lengthwise and scrape out the seeds.
 If using bell peppers, cut off the tops about 1/2 inch below the stems.
 Scrape out the veins and seeds, taking care not to puncture the bottoms.

-Step 3: Heat 2 tablespoons of the olive oil in a nonstick skillet over medium heat.
-Add the onion, garlic, jalape–os, red bell pepper, cilantro, pumpkin seeds, if using, and cumin and cook until golden brown, about 4 minutes.
-Stir in the beans, hot sauce, and 2 cups of the cheese.
-Taste for seasoning, adding salt, pepper, and/or more hot sauce as necessary.
+Step 2: Heat 2 tablespoons of the olive oil in a large nonstick skillet over medium heat.
+Add the onion, jalapenos, cilantro, cumin, and chile powder and cook until golden brown, about 4 minutes.
+Stir in the black beans, baked beans, hot sauce, and 2 cups of the cheese.
+Correct the seasoning, adding salt, pepper, and/or more hot sauce to taste.
 Spoon the bean mixture into the hollowed-out peppers.
 Sprinkle the remaining cheese on top, dividing it evenly among the peppers.
 Drizzle the remaining 1 tablespoon of olive oil over the cheese.

-Step 5: When ready to cook, place the peppers in the center of the hot grate, away from the heat.
+Step 4: Place the peppers in the center of the hot grill grate, away from the heat, or in your smoker.
 Cover the grill and cook the peppers until they are tender and the cheese is browned and bubbling, 30 to 40 minutes.
-Use a spatula to transfer the peppers to a platter or plates and serve at once.
+Transfer the peppers to a platter or plates and serve at once.